clevercoderjoy/ghar-ka-swad/README.md

 ### shadcn/ui
 Components are configured to use the root `components/` directory with proper TypeScript paths.

-## 🌙 Theme Support
+## 🌙 Dark Theme

-The app includes dark/light mode toggle functionality:
-- Uses `next-themes` for theme management
-- Custom theme toggle component
-- Persistent theme preference
+The app uses a consistent dark theme design for optimal user experience.

 ## 📱 Responsive Design